 - Move conversations: Each copy will need to be moved individually.

 - Rules: Your rules will action on each specific inbox’s copy of the conversation only, if your rule filters for that inbox.

 - SLA rules: Similar to regular rules, SLA rules will only action on the specific inboxes that the rule defines.

 - Analytics: Each copy will count as a unique conversation in analytics, instead of being de-duplicated automatically as one copy your team is handling, so you may see an increase in your analytics conversation metrics.

 Threading is how messages group together within a conversation or email chain.
 Learn more about it here.

 Impact on threading if you toggle the setting on

-If an existing team inbox already has conversations in it and you later change the setting to keep copies separate, it will only change threading going forward.
-Any historical messages that were shared between multiple team inboxes will remain merged; they will not separate into individual copies when you switch the setting.
+If an existing shared inbox already has conversations in it and you later change the setting to keep copies separate, it will only change threading going forward.
+Any historical messages that were shared between multiple shared inboxes will remain merged; they will not separate into individual copies when you switch the setting.